Use Hashtags to promote Myositis conversations

 Hashtag etiquette and usage tips:

 - Try to use no more than two or three hashtags per post.
+(At times, using more is a good thing, though)

 - Avoid posting the same exact content using hashtags more than once.
 This can appear as you trying to boost your presence without offering anything new to the conversation.